NIKITA-76/messenger_on_python/README.md

 # The_Messenger
 Server and client with database on MongoDB.

-This program was created for the thesis.
+Corporate messenger for communication between employees in a closed network.

+This program is positioned as a way of communication between employees, as well as customer settings for them.
+This software will include an interface for the client, as well as an interface for configuring and working with the server.

-This project is still under development
+**This project is still under development**

 ![App Screenshot](https://sun9-3.userapi.com/s/v1/ig2/uYBbx-Q9o6LlAaqe26q7qgzLvxxD5Mf9aNteg_crOW-5gnsK2NOW7744CthN03n3NYkN4r9YUF-82SDBZwBqEmwL.jpg?size=1253x705&quality=96&type=album)